ggranum/entity-forge/README.md

 ## Models are sophisticated entities, not bundles of generic primitives.

-*You can see the following in a browser by running `npm run docs' and opening the debug console in your browser.*
+*If you clone the project you can see the following in a browser by running `npm run docs' and opening the debug console in your browser.*

 Define a model to match reality: